multimfi/archivegen/README.md

   File
     f *src dst mode uid gid
+    // fr is relative

   Recursive
     // omitted dst will target archive root
     // src path is stripped from dst

     R *src *dst uid gid
+    // Rr is relative

   Create
-    // all preceding ' ' and '\n' are stripped
+    // all preceding ' ' and '\t' are stripped
     // from data and file is '\n' terminated
     // 'c file - - -	 foo  bar  ' = 'foo  bar  '